 Indefinite-lived intangible assets are assessed for impairment at least annually in the fourth quarter, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
 As a part of the impairment assessment, we have the option to perform a qualitative assessment to determine whether it is more likely than not that an indefinite-lived intangible asset is impaired.
 If, as a result of our qualitative assessment, we determine that it is more-likely-than-not that the fair value of the indefinite-lived intangible asset is less than its carrying amount, the quantitative impairment test is required.
 Otherwise, no further testing is required.
-The quantitative impairment test consists of a comparison of the fair value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
-As of December 31, 2014 and 2013, our indefinite-lived intangible asset was \$510,000.
-We did not record any impairment charges related to our indefinite-lived intangible asset during 2014 or 2013.
+The quantitative impairment test consists of a comparison of the fair value of the intangible asset with its carrying amount.
+If the carrying amount of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
+As of December 31, 2015 and 2014, our indefinite-lived intangible asset was a trademark carried at \$510,000.
+We did not record any impairment charges related to our indefinite-lived intangible asset during 2015 or 2014.

 Long-lived assets, which consist of finite-lived intangible assets and property and equipment, are assessed for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
 Each impairment test is based on a comparison of the estimated undiscounted cash flows to the recorded value of the asset.
 If impairment is indicated, the asset is written down to its estimated fair value.
 The cash flow estimates used to determine the impairment, if any, contain management's best estimates using appropriate assumptions and projections at that time.
-At December 31, 2014 and 2013, finite-lived intangibles and long-lived assets were \$2.2 million and \$2.5 million, respectively.
-We did not record any impairment charges related to our long-lived assets during 2014 or 2013.
+At December 31, 2015 and 2014, finite-lived intangibles and long-lived assets were \$1.7 million and \$2.2 million, respectively.
+We did not record any impairment charges related to our long-lived assets during 2015 or 2014.